AUDI TT 2.0 TDI ULTRA S LINE 2d 182 BHP

-ONE OWNER FROM NEW, CHEAPEST S LINE NEW SHAPE, DUE IN W/C 4TH DEC.
-Please call our showroom prior to travelling on 01535 656571.,Adjustable Steering Column/Wheel - Rake/Reach, Air Bag Driver, Air Bag Passenger, Air Bag Side - Driver/Passenger, Air-Conditioning, Alarm, Alloy Wheels - 19in, Anti-Lock Brakes, Body Coloured Bumpers, Central Door Locking - Remote, DAB Radio, Electric Parking Brake - Electric Parking Brake, Electric Windows - Front, Electronic Stability Programme, Exterior Lighting - LED Daytime Running Lights, Gear Knob Leather, Head Light Sensor - Head Light Sensor, Head Restraints - Front/Rear, Headlamp Wash, Heated Rear Screen, Immobiliser, In Car Entertainment - Radio/CD/MP3, Interior Finishes - Metal, Keyless Go - Keyless Go, Limited Slip Differential, Mirrors External - Electric/Heated, On-Board Monitor, Power Socket, Power-Assisted Steering, Rain Sensor, Rear Spoiler, Seat - ISOFIX Anchorage Point - Three Seats - Front & Rear, Seating Capacity - Four Seats, Seats Split Rear, Seats Sports - Front, Speakers - Four, Start/Stop System - Start/Stop System, Steering Wheel Leather, Steering Wheel Mounted Controls, Steering Wheel Sports, Telephone Equipment - Bluetooth Interface, Third Brake Light, Traction Control System, Tyre Pressure Control, Tyre Repair Kit, Upholstery Cloth/Leather
+...........................a stunning example of this highly desirable new model TT finished in brilliant black with alcantara/leather sports interior, 19"diamond cut alloys,bluetooth and media player,very powerful and economical car with over 180bhp and still capable of over 65mpg, must be seen please call to arrange a test drive or to arrange a viewing THANKS FOR LOOKING AT THE CARS WE HAVE FOR SALE...............BEFORE WE SELL ANY OF OUR CARS THEY MUST PASS A RIGOROUS 217 POINT INSPECTION WHICH IS SECOND TO NONE..........THE ADVANTAGES OF BUYING FROM US ++++++++ALL CARS COME WITH 1 YEARS MOT+++++++ALL CARS COME WITH 1 YEARS SERVICE++++++++ALL CARS COME WITH A WARRANTY WHICH CAN BE EXTENDED UP TO 3 YEARS ++++++WE OFFER NATIONWIDE DELIVERY AVAILABLE.++++++TRY US WITH ANY P/X ANYTHING WELCOME++++++WE ALSO OFFER A LOW RATE FINANCE,Adjustable Steering Column/Wheel - Rake/Reach, Air Bag Driver, Air Bag Passenger, Air-Conditioning, Alarm, Alloy Wheels - 19in, Anti-Lock Brakes, Central Door Locking - Remote, Centre Console, Chassis - Sport, DAB Radio, Electric Parking Brake - Electric Parking Brake, Exterior Lighting - LED Daytime Running Lights, Gear Knob Leather, Head Light Sensor - Head Light Sensor, Head Restraints - Front, Heated Rear Screen, Immobiliser, In Car Entertainment - Radio/CD/MP3, Interior Finishes - Metal, Keyless Go - Keyless Go, Mirrors External - Electric/Heated, On-Board Monitor, Power Socket - Front, Power-Assisted Steering, Rain Sensor, Rear Spoiler, Seat - ISOFIX Anchorage Point - Four Seats - Front & Rear, Seating Capacity - Two Seats, Seats Sports - Front, Speakers - Four, Start/Stop System - Start/Stop System, Steering Wheel Leather, Steering Wheel Mounted Controls, Steering Wheel Sports, Telephone Equipment - Bluetooth Interface, Third Brake Light, Tyre Pressure Control, Tyre Repair Kit, Upholstery Cloth/Leather, USB Connection

 United Kingdom